 - The focus is on survival rather than chip accumulation.

-- Description: These tournaments, which have a turbo structure, allow players to rebuy chips during the early levels and add more chips during a designated add-on period.
+- Description: With a turbo structure, these tournaments allow players to rebuy chips during the early levels and add more chips during a designated add-on period.

 - Key Features: